A Trail for Health and Wealth

 Please see our FAQ for more information about the benefits of this trail.

 Who Is Involved with FLATS?

 The Forest Lake Area Trail System (FLATS) was formed by a group of citizens who volunteer their time and/or money to make this project a reality.

-We are working closely with the Missouri Department of Natural Resources, Thousand Hills State Park, the City of Kirksville, Adair County, area service organizations, and the Kirksville community to develop this trail so that it meets the needs of all residents.
+We are working closely with the Missouri Department of Natural Resources, Thousand Hills State Park, the City of Kirksville, Adair County, area service organizations, the National Park Service, and the Kirksville community to develop this trail so that it meets the needs of all residents.